alfetahe/process-hub/README.md

 ## Description

-Library for distributing processes safely across a cluster of nodes.
+Library for building distributed systems that are scalable.
+It handles the distribution of processes within a cluster of nodes while providing a globally synchronized process registry.

-It ships with a globally synchronized process registry that can be used for process lookups.
+ProcessHub takes care of starting, stopping and monitoring processes in the cluster.
+It scales automatically when cluster is updated and handles network partitions.

+Building distributed systems is hard and designing one is all about trade-offs.
+There are many things to consider and each system has its own requirements.
+Tis library aims to be flexible and configurable to suit different use cases.

 ProcessHub is designed to be **decentralized** in its architecture.
 It does not rely on a single node to manage the cluster.
 Each node in the cluster is considered equal.
 Consensus is achieved by using a hash ring implementation.

+Documentation can be found at [https://hexdocs.pm/process_hub](https://hexdocs.pm/process_hub).

 > ProcessHub is built with scalability and availability in mind.
 > Most of the operations are asynchronous and non-blocking.